Although this is primarliy a guide to stopping stock chasing it works with all forms of chasing.

 If your dog has already chased stock and particularly if it has caught any animal you can still use the previous techniques.
 It is absolutely critical you stop all chasing and the only chasing games it plays are with you.

-Do not put a spray collar on a dog and go walking near stock in the hope it will solve the problem.
+Do not put a spray collar or e collar on a dog and go walking near stock in the hope it will solve the problem.

 Using aversion techniques you can very quickly go from a simple chasing problem to having a serious behaviour problem.
-These techniques should only be used as a very last resort and only with expert help.
 For example if the aversion is used a couple of times in the same place ie running past a gate the dog will associate it with the gate not what it is chasing.
 If the aversion is used at the same time as the handler is jumping and down and shouting then the dog will associate it with the handlers sudden extreme behaviour.
 Electric shock collars are banned in Wales with good reason.
 They always cause more problems than they solve.
 For some dogs discomfort and pain are just part of the chasing experience.
 Bull breeds can actually find it stimulating.

 1 Stop your dog chasing anything at all including other dogs.